List of McDonald's products: Additional items

 Additional breakfast items include pancakes; a platter known as a Big Breakfast comes with scrambled eggs, a hash brown, sausage or bacon, and a biscuit or English muffin.
 Since February 2016, breakfast bowls were added to the breakfast menu, available in some U.S. restaurants.
 Biscuits and gravy are available in parts of the southern U.S. Oatmeal was added to the breakfast menu on December 27, 2010, after it test-marketed well in Washington, D.C. and some parts of Maryland.
 In the test market areas, oatmeal started selling in late January 2010.
 A few American regional variations exist, in Hawaii and Guam McDonald's offers local breakfast items such as Spam, Portuguese sausage and fresh-cut pineapple.
 Donut sticks were added in February 2019.

 Hash browns are available internationally with 'extra value meals' being available with a muffin, coffee and hash brown.

 Beverages

 Beverages purveyed by McDonald's vary regionally.

 Soft drinks

 McDonald's primary soft drink supplier is The Coca-Cola Company, except in restaurants which fall under an overall contract with PepsiCo such as the Crypto.com Arena and the University of Maryland, College Park Student Union.
-In the U.S. and Canada, Cadbury-Schweppes supplies Dr Pepper.
+In the U.S. and Canada, Keurig Dr Pepper supplies Dr Pepper.
 Irn-Bru is available in some Scottish McDonald's locations.
 Inca Kola is available in every Peruvian McDonald's location.

+Self-service soda machines

+Many McDonald's locations have self-serve soda machines.
+The machines have soda drinks such as Coca-Cola products, as well Dr. Pepper, Fanta and less commonly Pepsi.
+In many locations, free refills are still allowed.
+In September 2023, McDonald's announced it will be getting rid of the self-serve soda machines by 2032.